-Just after you cross the river, veer left toward North Fork Park. again at the North Fork Park sign.
-At the campground entry gate, you can 1.8 miles on the main North Fork Park road from where you turned off the main road.
+Just after you cross the river, veer left toward North Fork Park.

+again at the North Fork Park sign.
+At the campground entry gate, you can

+1.8 miles on the main North Fork Park road from where you turned off the main road.
 Look for a the trailhead sign on your right.
 Pull into the little loop and park.
-Connect to the trail on the north side of the parking area.
+Connect to the trail on the northwest side of the parking area.